RTEMS/rtems-docs/develenv/directory.rst

 ``${RTEMS_ROOT}/c/src/nfsclient/``
     This directory contains a Network File System (NFS) client for RTEMS.
-With this file system, a user’s application can access files on a remote computer.
+With this file system, a user's application can access files on a remote computer.

 ``${RTEMS_ROOT}/c/src/optman/``